softwareQinc/qpp/README.md

 # Quantum++
 ## Version 1.0.0-beta1 - 10 October 2016

-Quantum++ is a C++11 general purpose quantum computing library, composed solely of template header files.
+Quantum++ is a modern C++11 general purpose quantum computing library, composed solely of template header files.
 Quantum++ is written in standard C++11 and has very low external dependencies, using only the [Eigen 3](http://eigen.tuxfamily.org) linear algebra header-only template